FutCoinSpot Blog • 2026 Guide

 Transfer market monitoring (all platforms)

-⚠️ The automation problem
+The automation problem

-EA's detection is automated, and automated systems make mistakes.
-When monitoring hundreds of millions of transactions, even a 99% accuracy rate means thousands of false positives.
+Here's the uncomfortable truth about EA's detection: it's automated, and automated systems make mistakes.
+When you're monitoring hundreds of millions of transactions across millions of accounts, even a 99% accuracy rate means thousands of false positives.
 EA has acknowledged this indirectly by reversing mass bans on multiple occasions, including the Winter Wildcards wave in FC 26.
-The system is designed to err on the side of catching rule breakers — even if that means some legitimate players get caught in the crossfire.

 Ban waves: what they are and when they hit